-Proposal No. 4: to approve an amendment to the Avid Bioservices, Inc. 2018 Omnibus Incentive Plan to increase the number of shares reserved thereunder.
+Proposal No. 4: to approve an amendment to our Restated Certificate of Incorporation to limit the liability of certain officers of the Company.

-The Board may also ask you to participate in the transaction of any other business that is properly brought before the 2021 Annual Meeting in accordance with the provisions of our Restated Certificate of Incorporation (the "Charter") and Amended and Restated Bylaws (the "Bylaws").
+The Board may also ask you to participate in the transaction of any other business that is properly brought before the Annual Meeting in accordance with the provisions of our Restated Certificate of Incorporation (the "Charter") and Amended and Restated Bylaws (the "Bylaws").

-You are receiving this Proxy Statement as a stockholder of the Company as of August 24, 2021, the record date for purposes of determining the stockholders entitled to receive notice of and vote at the 2021 Annual Meeting.
+You are receiving this Proxy Statement as a stockholder of the Company as of August 22, 2022, the record date for purposes of determining the stockholders entitled to receive notice of and vote at the Annual Meeting.
 As further described below, we request that you promptly vote via the Internet, telephone or mail.